English

-How to Stay Healthy When Making the Hajj Pilgrimage
+How to Stay Healthy During the Hajj Pilgrimage

-How to Stay Healthy When Making the Hajj Pilgrimage
+How to Stay Healthy During the Hajj Pilgrimage

 What is Hajj?

-Partaking in the Hajj pilgrimage puts you in close proximity to 2-3 million people.
-These large crowds increase the risk of transmitting and becoming infected by various illnesses that spread through close contact.
+During the Hajj pilgrimage, pilgrims are in close proximity to around two million people.
+These large crowds increase the risk of transmission and infection with various diseases that spread through close contact.

 Heat Stroke